ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 people got $4800 sales of it processed.
 It is now worth ~$3000 (and now 1300).

-My "safe bet" in this space is ethereum (bar none - businesses are based on their smart contracts - if ethereum dies, tons of businesses die - that to me is the definition of a "safe bet" in this space).
-That said, if you want a bit more fluctuation in your bets, use your bitcoin or ethereum to buy other coins using crypto currency exchange.
+My "safe bet" in this space is Ethereum (bar none - businesses are based on their smart contracts - if Ethereum dies, tons of businesses die - that to me is the definition of a "safe bet" in this space).
+That said, if you want a bit more fluctuation in your bets, use your Bitcoin or Ethereum to buy other coins using crypto currency exchange.

 Note: For a US customers, there are three ways to get money into this